 Let’s talk about each of these, as well as go through some LinkedIn post examples.

 Information is content that teaches them something.
-If you check out my LinkedIn page — send me an invite and tell me you found me on YouTube! — you’ll see that most of what I post is informational.
+If you check out my LinkedIn page — send me an invite and tell me you found me on my blog! — you’ll see that most of what I post is informational.
 I’m offering tips and tricks and hacks for my target audience.
 Here’s one example from my page:

 The reason informational posts are so powerful is that they provide value.
 And providing value is a really effective way to help your target audience get to know, like, and trust you.
 You’re establishing yourself as an authority and expert.